ihubanov/agent-dev-guide/examples/personal-agent/README.md

 2. The agent will automatically use these instructions when processing requests.

-### Environment Variables

-You can also set the system prompt using the `SYSTEM_PROMPT` environment variable:
+You can also set the system prompt using the `SYSTEM_PROMPT` environment variable.

 ### Example API Call